-DJ Def Chad was born and raised in Homewood, PA in the area known as the Hilltop.
+DJ and rapper DJ Def Chad was born and raised in Homewood, Pennsylvania in the area known as the Hilltop.
 His brother Kenny introduced him to the turntables and he started DJ’ing in 1980, learning all he could from local DJ’s like DJ King T and DJ Kool Kel.

 In the mid 80’s he met Tuffy Tuf, a local Emcee.
 Tuffy formed a crew with Chad and DJ Nick Nice splitting DJ duties and Chad’s cousin Sodda Pop Kid as hype man and dancer.
 They opened shows for groups like De La Soul, Eric B & Rakim, Shabba Ranks, and Fu-Schnickens.
 After recording the EP Strictly 4 De Boomin System that was released through local Pittsburgh label Unity Records, the group disbanded.